jason82autotech/README-Generator/generatedREADME.md

 ## Tests

-Test with a hammer
+Test with a hammer!

+## Email

+jason82autotech@gmail.com

+## GitHub

+jason82autotech

 ## License

-  This project is licensed under the Apache_2.0 license.
+  This project is licensed under the GNU_GPLv3 license.